Nelson Cuevas: Deportivo Carapeguá

 Cuevas scored his first goal for Deportivo Carapeguá in a 2–0 home victory against Club Libertad on 28 August 2012, Cuevas was substituted onto the field in the 69th minute and scored Carapeguá's second goal in the 88th minute.

 International career

 Cuevas represented Paraguay U23 at the 2000 CONMEBOL Men Pre-Olympic Tournament.

 Cuevas represented Paraguay at the 2002 World Cup, scoring two goals in Paraguay's final group match, a 3–1 win over Slovenia.
 Without the two goals, South Africa would have progressed to the second round at Paraguay's expense on goal difference.
 Cuevas was also in the National team in the Germany 2006 World Cup, and scored the second goal in the 2–0 Paraguay victory over Trinidad & Tobago after an assist by teammate Roque Santa Cruz.
 Despite the win, Paraguay failed to advance to the second round.

 Personal life

 His mother, Nidia Amarilla, is also his manager, which is a rarity in the football world.
-He currently is married to Alicia Ramirez and the couple have one pezuñento: Enzo Rafeal born in 2008.
+He currently is married to Alicia Ramirez and the couple have one son: Enzo Rafeal born in 2008.